calebweinreb/SNUB/docs/source/gui.rst

 Annotate videos
 ~~~~~~~~~~~~~~~

 Annotation of videos, e.g., marking the intervals when one or more behaviors occur, can be performed using the annotator widget (see tutorial).
-The widget is divided into rows corresonding to each annotation label.
+The widget is divided into rows corresponding to each annotation label.

 * Use shift+drag within a row to add an interval.
 * Use command/control+drag within a row to subtract an interval.